-When it comes to natural hair, there are a few natural hair products that every natural needs to have in their product stash.
+When it comes to natural hair, there are a few natural hair products that every natural need to have in their product stash.

-You may need a clarifying shampoo to remove dirt and product build up from the hair.
+You may need a clarifying shampoo to remove dirt and product build-up from the hair.

-Buy My Picks: Shea Moisture JBCO Strengthen & Grow Shampoo, Ouidad Superfruit Renewal Clarifying Cream Shampoo, Curls Pure Curls Clarifying Shampoo, Shea Moisture African Black Soap Deep Cleansing Shampoo
+Buy My Picks: Shea Moisture JBCO Strengthen & Grow Shampoo, Ouidad Superfruit Renewal Clarifying Cream Shampoo, Curls Pure Curls Clarifying Shampoo, Shea Moisture African Black Soap Deep Cleansing Shampoo ,

 Microfiber Towel // A microfiber towel is a MUST for natural hair!
 Using a regular bath towel to dry your hair after a wash actually disrupts the cuticle layer of the hair, separating the natural clumps your curls make and causing frizz.
 Opt for a microfiber towel to absorb excess moisture.

 Protein Treatment // You should be incorporating a protein treatment into your natural hair regimen at least once a month.
 Hair is made up of mostly protein.

 Since you naturally lose a small percentage of protein when you wash your hair, it’s important to replenish to add strength back to the hair.

 Protein treatments work by filling in the gaps that are present on your hair strand, forming a bond.